Shotbow/fudawiki-files/hanafuda/games/oicho-kabu.md

 - **Dealer 4 and 1:** If the dealer's first card is a 4 and their second is a 1, then they automatically win against *all* the hands on the table.
 - **Dealer 9 and 1:** If the dealer's first card is a 9 and their second is a 1, then they likewise automatically win against all hands.

 Note that *dealer 4 and 1* or *dealer 9 and 1* take precedence over *three of a kind*, should they both occur together.
+The latter rules are also order-sensitive- the *first* card must be a 9 or 4, and the *second* card must be a 1.
+They do not apply if the *opposite* is the case!